Three Little Chickpeas

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Lentil walnut taco meat in taco shells with pico de gallo.
+Lentil walnut taco meat in a corn tortilla with pico de gallo.

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star